 An announcement appeared in the 17th of September, 1879 edition in the local Chatham paper announcing the birth of a son.

 According to the 1900 U.S. Census, Dr. and Mrs. Clayton were residing in Evanston, Illinois and he was a practicing physician and surgeon.
 Their son, Allen B. Clayton Jr. also lived with them.
 He was born on the 18th of December of 1888 in Evanston, Illinois.
-(There is no record of the son, born in 1879.)
+(There is no record of the son who was born in 1879.)

-Dr. Clayton died on the 15th of September, 1900 in Chicago, Illinois at the age of 51.
+Dr. Clayton died at the Augustana Hospital in Chicago, Illinois, on the 15th of September, 1900 at the age of 51.
+At the time of his death he was the Health Commissioner of Evanston.
 He was buried at the Rose Hill Cemetery.